AIDASoft/podio/doc/filtering.md

   predicate's argument type.
 - `keepReferenced(name)` — keep an object of the named collection only if some surviving object still references it (an *orphan sweep*).
+- `drop(name)` — remove every object of the named collection.
+The (now empty) collection is still present in the output.
+Unlike `keep`, this needs only the name, not the collection's type.
 - `cascade("Type.relation")` — mark a relation as mandatory (see below).
 - `run()` — execute and return the new `Frame`.